-The purpose of this test is to provide an initial screening of combustible gas concentrations in catch tanks that currently are operated by River Protection Project (RPP).
-The data will be used to determine whether or not additional data will be needed for closure of the flammable gas unreviewed safety question for these facilities.
+The purpose of this sampling activity is to obtain data to support an initial evaluation of potential hazards due to the presence of combustible gas in catch tanks that are currently operated by the River Protection Project (RPP).
+Results of the hazard analysis will be used to support closure of the flammable gas unreviewed safety question for these facilities.
+The data collection will be conducted in accordance with the Tank Safety Screening Data Quality Objective (Dukelow et al. 1995).

-This test will involve field measurements of ammonia, organic vapor, and total combustible gas levels in the headspace of the catch tanks.
-If combustible gas level in a tank exceeds an established threshold, gas samples will be collected in SUMMA canisters for more extensive laboratory analysis.
-In addition, ventilation rates of some catch tanks will be measured to evaluate removal of flammable gas by air flow through the tanks.
+Combustible gas, ammonia, and organic vapor levels in the headspace of the catch tanks will be field-measured using hand-held instruments.
+If a combustible gas level measurement in a tank exceeds an established threshold, gas samples will be collected in SUMMA1 canisters for more extensive laboratory analysis.
+In addition, ventilation rates of some catch tanks will be measured to evaluate removal of flammable gas by air flowing through the tanks.